afzaltk/car-sales-reports-main/README.md

    2. Location : /resources/input/transactions.csv

 #### Output data:
 The location of the output data is in resource folder as csv file.
-However this has to be modified in future to include various data sources such as S3, HDFS etc...
+However this can be modified in future to include various data sources such as S3, HDFS etc...

+The csv contains all the required data in separate columns.
+This can be split into different reports if needed.

 1. revenue_report.csv :
     1. Location : /resources/output/revenue_report.csv